ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question3/explanation.md

 This command creates a symbolic (soft) link named sample_soft.txt that points to sample_data.txt.
 Unlike a hard link, a symbolic link has its own inode.

+### Command: ls -i sample_data.txt sample_hard.txt sample_soft.txt
+This command displays the inode numbers of the three files.
+Files with the same inode share the same data on disk.